rricharz/pi-top-setup/README.md

   ./uninstall
 ```

+**Using the analogue Pins of the pi-topPROTO+ board with Raspbian Stretch**

+A short description is enclosed, See [pi-topPROTO+](http:github.com/rricharz/pi-top-setup/ProtoPlus.pdf)

 Please open an issue in this repository or write to rricharz77@gmail.com if you have any feedback
 or problem with this repository.
 Your input is appreciated.